FiatAccompli/Civ6Mods/SettingsManager/README.md

 #### Setting Members

 * `Value` - This is how the current value of the setting is accessed by your mod code.
+The current value can also be retrieved with lua call syntax: (e.g. `value = mySetting()`).
 * `Type` - The type of the setting as a member of ModSettings.Types.

 #### Setting Methods